trdroid/Gradle-Examples/installation.md

 All necessary docs.
 * /docs/dsl contains documentation on all available dsls
+* /docs/userguide contains EVERYTHING ABOUT GRADLE

 <i>gradle-2.11/samples</i>

-This directory contains various templates and example for various languages
+This directory contains templates and examples for various languages like Groovy, Java, Scala and support for IDEs like eclipse, IDEA, build tools like Maven, dependency management tools like Ivory, quality analysis tools like Sonar

 > ~/software/gradle/gradle-2.11$ ls samples